dballari/block-search-replace-tool/readme.txt

 == Description ==

-WIP for the moment the serh replace functionality works but for content with just one line so it has been hidden.
+WIP for the moment the serh replace functionality works but for content with just one line.
 Some @TODOs still to be finished

 == Changelog ==

+= 0.0.2 =
+* Remove revisions from search and replace
+* Activate replacement (just one line of content)

 = 0.0.1 =
 * Initial vesion released with search functionality over just one line content